Odinbytes/justin-portfolio/README.md

-This is a portfolio page initially built with HTML/CSS and Javascript
+This is a portfolio page initially built with HTML/CSS and Javascript.
+It will be improved using React and Vue Js

 Welcome to My Portfolio, where ideas are conceived!